mozilla/bedrock/docs/testing.rst

 Bedrock runs a suite of front-end `Jasmine`_ behavioral/unit tests, which use `Jasmine Browser Runner`_ as a test runner.
 We also have a suite of functional tests using `Selenium`_ and `pytest`_.
 This allows us to emulate users interacting with a real browser.
 All these test suites live in the ``tests`` directory.
+To run the tests locally, you must also first download `geckodriver`_  and `chromedriver`_ and make it available in your system path.
+You can alternatively specify the path to geckodriver and chromedriver using the command line (see the `pytest-selenium documentation`_ for more information).

 The ``tests`` directory comprises of: